paasim/diplo/README.md

 ## Orders

-Some examples of correct orders:
+Some examples of correct orders in the movement phase:

 ```
 Aus F Tri holds